 Do you want to learn how to sew stretch fabric?
-Winter is just around the corner and what better time to sew something out of a cozy stretch fabric!
+Winter is just around the corner and what better time to sew something out of cozy stretch fabric!
 If you have been eyeing off some of my popular knit fabric sewing patterns but haven’t yet mustered up the courage to tackle stretch fabrics then keep reading.

-Once you get the hang of it, sewing knits without a serger is really fast, satisfying and best of all has minimal ironing!
+When you get the hang of it, sewing knits without a serger is really fast, satisfying and best of all has minimal ironing!
 What more could you want!

 How to Sew Stretch Fabric

 The main thing you need to know when learning how to sew stretch fabric is that your seams need to have the same stretch qualities as your fabric.